 - Consensus is a way to build reliable distributed systems with unreliable components. - Blockchain-based distributed systems aim to agree on a single history of transactions. - Proof of work and proof of stake are not consensus protocols, but enable consensus protocols. - Many blockchain consensus protocols are "forkful". - Forkful chains use a fork choice rule, and sometimes undergo reorganisations. - In a "safe" protocol, nothing bad ever happens. - In a "live" protocol, something good always happens. - No practical protocol can be always safe and always live.

-In this section we'll cover the basics of consensus, fork choice, and finality.
-Most of this section is not specific to Ethereum and is for general background understanding.
+This section covers the basics of consensus, fork choice, and finality.
+Most of it is not specific to Ethereum and is for general background understanding.